Kyiv energy crisis 'extremely serious,' as SBU presents evidence of Russian 'crimes against humanity'

 "Our task is to respond quickly and effectively to current challenges in order to stabilize the situation with energy and heat supply.
 I have given instructions to ensure the continuous operation of the headquarters in Kyiv and the Kyiv Oblast," Shmyhal added.

 The SBU said on Jan.
-15 it has collected evidence showing that Russia's strikes on Ukraine’s energy infrastructure are part of a systematic policy aimed at destroying the civilian population which amount to "crimes against humanity."
+15 it has collected evidence showing that Russia's strikes on Ukraine’s energy infrastructure are part of a systematic policy aimed at destroying the civilian population which amounts to "crimes against humanity."

 Since the start of the heating season in 2025, the SBU documented 256 Russian aerial attacks on energy facilities and heat supply systems.